CORONAVIRUS – SERVICES UPDATE

 |14/15||Haverhill||Full timetable has resumed|

 Peak times services to schools will be running normally from the start of the Autumn term.
 These will temporarily be restricted to carry students and school staff only, and as such social distancing is not required.
 Where several schools travel on one bus, please follow any guidance given (for example, one school on the lower deck and one on the upper).

 Keeping our colleagues and customers safe during Covid-19

 We have introduced enhanced cleaning procedures throughout our operations.
 All touchpoints in our buses are sanitised regularly, this includes grab rails, luggage areas, windows, cash trays, ticket machine housings, entrance doors and any other areas which passengers may touch, in order to help prevent the transmission of the virus.
+In addition, we use a ‘fogging’ system on our bus interiors which coats all surfaces in an anti-bacterial coating.
 We are encouraging our colleagues to wash their hands at regular intervals, and they are also issued with gloves, masks and hand sanitiser for their personal use.
 Buses circulate air every time they come to a bus stop and most of our buses also have windows that can be opened at any time.

 Who may and may not travel?

-Following recent Government advice, Stephensons are please to welcome you back aboard our buses.
+Following recent Government advice, Stephensons are pleased to welcome you back aboard our buses.

 We request if you feel unwell in any way that you do not travel on any off our services.

 If you have coronavirus-like symptoms, stay at home and call 111 if you need help.